Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 deleted.
 You can add users to these teams, or create your own custom teams with any of the [supported roles](/konnect/org-management/roles-reference).

+### Access precedence

 Users can be part of any number of teams, and the roles gained from the teams are additive.
-For example, if you add a user to both the Service Developer and Portal Viewer teams, the user can create and manage Services through the Service Hub _and_ register applications through the Dev Portal.
+For example, if you add a user to both the Service Developer and Portal Viewer teams, the user can create and manage Services through the ServiceHub _and_ register applications through the Dev Portal.

+If two roles provide access to the same entity, the role with more access takes effect.
+For example, if you have the Service Admin and Service Deployer roles on the same Service, the Service Admin role takes precedence.

-All users can view all teams and members of each team, but they can't view the team permissions.
+All users can view all teams and members of each team, but they can't view the team roles.

 ### Entity and role sharing

-An organization admin can share any role or entity with any user in the organization.
+An Organization Admin can share any role or entity with any user in the organization.

-Any user can also share Services or runtime groups that they have access to, with the same role or lesser.
+Any user with the Service Admin or Runtime Group Admin role can also share Services or runtime groups that they have access to, with the same role or lesser.

 For example, say you have a Service Admin role:
-* You can share that Service with any other user through the Service Hub.
+* You can share that Service with any other user through the ServiceHub.
-* Since you have admin permissions, you can choose to share the Service any level of access: creator, deployer, viewer, etc.
+* Since you have admin access, you can choose to share the Service any level of access: creator, deployer, viewer, etc.
-* The user that you share this Service with can then share the Service themselves.

-But what if you only have the Service Viewer role?
-In that case, you can only share the Service in read-only mode, as this is the lowest-level permission that you can have on the Service entity.

-You can [share any Service](/konnect/configure/servicehub/manage-services/#share-service) through the Service Hub, or
+You can [share any Service](/konnect/configure/servicehub/manage-services/#share-service) through the ServiceHub, or
 [share any runtime group](/konnect/configure/runtime-manager/runtime-groups/manage/#share-runtime-group) through the Runtime Manager.

-### Create a new team
+### Create a team

 1. From the left navigation menu in Konnect, open the
 ![](/assets/images/icons/konnect/icn-organizations.svg){:.inline .no-image-expand .konnect-icon}